timhodgson12/pomodoro/README.md

 This is the repository for an ESP32 based pomodoro timer.
 It uses an ePaper display and a rotary dial for input.
 The code in this repository will not be ready-to-use, as some assets and fonts have been removed.
 However, if you really want to you should be able to adapt the code to your needs.

+## What is the Pomodoro Technique?

+[Wikipedia article](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+It's basically a time management technique where you work for a set amount of time (usually 25 minutes) and then take a short break (5 minutes).
+After a few iterations, you take a longer break (15-30 minutes).
+The idea is to keep you focused and productive.

+This device is an overengineered version of that supporting multiple presets.
+If you want to start using the pomodoro technique, buy an [actual pomodoro timer](https://a.co/d/02tYlm8).
+This project was a way to rekindle my love for electronics and designing my own thing.
+Keep reading for more background info.

 ## Parts List

 - ESP32 (I used an [AZDelivery ESP32 NodeMCU](https://www.az-delivery.de/en/products/esp32-developmentboard))